-Transfer credit can be awarded to any admitted student who has completed coursework at a college or university.
+Transfer credit can be awarded to any admitted undergraduate student who has completed coursework at a college or university.
 Once you are admitted, we will begin working on an evaluation of your transfer credits and will email you when your evaluation is available to view in your Student Center.

-Transfer Credit Policy
+Transfer Credit Guidelines

 Credit is generally awarded for college-level coursework completed at institutions accredited by a regional or national accrediting organization recognized by the Council for Higher Education Accreditation (CHEA).
 Foreign institutions must be recognized by the Ministry of Education in that country.
 Courses must be similar in nature, level, and content to a course in our undergraduate curriculum and applicable to one of our academic programs.
 Continuing education courses, graduate-level courses, and courses that are remedial, technical, vocational, or doctrinal in nature are not transferable.